mdpiper/fortran-python/README.md

-# fortran-explorations
+# fortran-python

-Experiments in calling Fortran libraries from Python
+Experiments in calling Fortran libraries from Python.
+Each directory contains a separate example.